bolaabcd/CP_Sols/README.md

-# Maratona
+# Competitive Programming code
-Códigos da maratona de programação.

-Solutions for competitive programming problems and some implementations
+Solutions for competitive programming problems and implementations of some algorithms and data structures.